 The Galaxy Buds 2 has better battery life than the Buds Pro and offers 5 hours and 9 minutes of playtime with ANC on.
 Under these same conditions (constant 75db(SPL) output), you’ll get 4 hours and 48 minutes of battery from the Galaxy Buds Pro.
 The Buds Pro case has enough capacity for a little over two additional charging cycles, while the Buds 2 case provides an extra three battery cycles.

-You can use either case to fast charge its respective earbuds.
-The Galaxy Buds Pro case also provides 85 minutes of playback after 10 minutes of charging; meanwhile, a 5-minute charge supplies the Galaxy Buds 2 with 60 minutes of power.
+You can use either case to fast-charge its respective earbuds.
+After 10 minutes of charging, the Galaxy Buds Pro case provides 85 minutes of playback, while a 5-minute charge supplies the Galaxy Buds 2 with 60 minutes of power.

-Both sets of Galaxy earbuds support Wireless Powershare, which can help in a pinch.
-By enabling Wireless PowerShare on your Samsung device and setting the case on top of the device, the buds can steal some battery from the device.
+Both sets of Galaxy earbuds support Wireless PowerShare, which can help in a pinch.
+By enabling Wireless PowerShare on your Samsung device and setting the case on top of it, the buds can steal some battery from the device.

 Does the Samsung Galaxy Buds 2 have better active noise canceling than the Galaxy Buds Pro?